mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2013/2013-11-28-the-lunch-dialogue-negotiation-for-beginners/index.md

 ---
-blog: shalveena.com
+title: "The Lunch Dialogue: Negotiation for Beginners"
+date: "2013-11-28"
 categories:
-- journal
+  - "journal"
-date: "2013-11-28"
-title: 'The Lunch Dialogue: Negotiation for Beginners'
 ---

 Today we had the opportunity to have a couple of hours a senior mediator at work, to learn some tips and tricks about how to be better negotiators.